Dr. Dianna Jones

 Director:

 In Fall 2023, she accepted a full-time appointment as an Assistant Professor of Practice at UTA.
-Dr. Jones holds a Doctorate degree in Educational Leadership and Management and remains committed to advancing social work education, empowering future practitioners and working for social change.
+Dr. Jones holds a Doctorate in Educational Leadership and Management and remains committed to advancing social work education, empowering future practitioners, and working for social change.

 Victor Eugene Allen

 Victor E. Allen is a retired U.S. Army Sergeant Major with over 28 years of distinguished leadership experience in communications, training, project management, human resources, and logistics.
-A native of Orlando, FL, he has received numerous awards from former U.S. Presidents, senior military leaders, and national organizations for his outstanding service and community impact.
-Notably, he earned the 2011 Congressional Black Caucus Veterans Brain Trust Award for mentoring more than 16,000 at-risk youth and the 2024 President Joseph R. Biden, Jr. Presidential Lifetime Achievement Award.
+A native of Orlando, FL, he received awards from former U.S. Presidents, senior military leaders, elected officials, and national organizations for his outstanding service and community impact.
+Notably, he earned the 2011 Congressional Black Caucus Veterans Brain Trust Award for mentoring more than 16,000 at-risk youth, and the 2024 President Joseph R. Biden, Jr. Presidential Lifetime Achievement Award.

 Victor is a Certified Agile Coach, SAFe Scrum Master, and a TEDx speaker known for his talk, “Command Presence: Learning How to See Gray.”
 He holds a Master of Social Work in Advanced Community Practice and a Bachelor of Social Work (summa cum laude) with a Minor in African American Studies from The University of Texas at Arlington.

-He currently serves as an adjunct assistant professor in UTA’s School of Social Work, a faculty mentor for the Student Association for Macro Social Work (SAMSW).
+He currently serves as an Adjunct Assistant Professor in the School of Social Work at the University of Texas at Arlington, and as a Faculty Mentor for the Student Association for Macro Social Work (SAMSW).

 Bryan Popp